FFPSA Progress

 • Launched Home Visiting pilot exploration and Pilot for Culturally Responsive Services for Native American and Black Families

-• Citizen Review Panel presentation on culturally relevant services and Evidence-Based Programs (EBP) selection/additions
+• Citizen Review Panel presentation about culturally relevant services and Evidence-Based Programs (EBP) selection/additions

 • Community Pathway Report completed